M3 Lee: Pacific Ocean Theater

 The only combat use of the M3 Lee by the US Army against Japanese forces occurred during the Gilbert and Marshall Islands campaign of 1943.

-Following the better-known landing at Tarawa, the US 27th Infantry Division made an amphibious assault on Makin Island with armoured support from a platoon of M3A5 Lees equipped with deep-wading kits belonging to the US Army's 193rd Tank Battalion.
+Following the better-known landing at Tarawa, the US 27th Infantry Division made an amphibious assault on Makin Island with armored support from a platoon of M3A5 Lees equipped with deep-wading kits belonging to the US Army's 193rd Tank Battalion.

 Burma

 After British Commonwealth forces in Europe and the Mediterranean began receiving M4 Shermans, about 900 British-ordered M3 Lees/Grants were shipped to the Indian Army.
-Some of these saw action against Japanese troops and tanks in the Burma Campaign of WWII.
+Some of these saw action against Japanese troops and tanks in the Burma Campaign.

-They were used by the British Fourteenth Army until the fall of Rangoon, regarded as performing "admirably" in the original intended role of supporting infantry in Burma between 1944 and 1945.

-In the Burma Campaign, the M3 medium tank's main task was infantry support.
-It played a pivotal role during the Battle of Imphal, during which the Imperial Japanese Army's 14th Tank Regiment (primarily equipped with their own Type 95 Ha-Go light tanks, together with a handful of captured British M3 Stuart light tanks as well) encountered M3 medium tanks for the first time and found their light tanks outgunned and outmatched by the better British armour.
-Despite their worse-than-average off-road performance, the British M3 tanks performed well as they traversed the steep hillsides around Imphal and defeated the assaulting Japanese forces.
+They were used by the British Fourteenth Army until the fall of Rangoon, regarded as performing "admirably" in their original intended role of supporting infantry in Burma between 1944 and 1945.
+It played a pivotal role during the Battle of Imphal, during which the Imperial Japanese Army's 14th Tank Regiment (primarily equipped with their own Type 95 Ha-Go light tanks, together with a handful of captured British M3 Stuart light tanks) encountered M3 medium tanks for the first time and found their light tanks outgunned and outmatched.
+The British M3 tanks performed well as they traversed the steep hillsides around Imphal and defeated the assaulting Japanese forces.
 Officially declared obsolete in April 1944, nevertheless, the Lee/Grant saw action until the end of the war in September 1945.